 A support ticketing system aids our work.
 One ticket can be a change to an existing integration or an entirely new integration.
 The number of tickets can therefore vary considerably.
 It is part of our operating model that another developer always reviews the implementations of others.
 So each of us also conducts reviews between implementations.
 This review verifies that the desired action has been made in the implementation according to the agreed coding practices and that the solution has been documented sufficiently.

 We take coffee breaks to chat with our colleagues and teammates either in person at the office or via digital channels.
 We also occasionally need to attend various meetings: status meetings, project meetings, and testing meetings.
-Most of them are held as online meetings, but sometimes we also visit the client’s premises or come to our office.
 In addition to email, we also communicate with the customer through various messaging applications such as MS Teams or Slack.

 In integration work, it is possible to get to know the customers' industry superficially because we automate their business processes.
 When we integrate ERP systems or automate the receipt of work orders, we inevitably become familiar with the dialogue between different systems and thus also with the customer’s processes.
 Our job involves a variety of tasks.
 And it is interesting to learn about other industries as well.